 On the 24th of May 1941, during the Battle of the Denmark Strait, the legendary British battlecruiser HMS Hood was sunk with the loss of 1,415 crew and only 3 survivors.

-Hood was constructed in Glasgow at the John Brown & Company shipyard, with work beginning on the 1st of September 1916 and with the ship being launched on the 22nd of August 1918 by the widow of Rear Admiral Sir Horace Hood, a great-great-grandson of Admiral Samuel Hood, after whom the ship was named.
+Hood was constructed in Clydebank at the John Brown & Company shipyard, with work beginning on the 1st of September 1916 and with the ship being launched on the 22nd of August 1918 by the widow of Rear Admiral Sir Horace Hood, a great-great-grandson of Admiral Samuel Hood, after whom the ship was named.
 Sir Horace Hood had been killed while commanding the 3rd Battlecruiser Squadron and flying his flag on Invincible—one of the three battlecruisers which blew up at the Battle of Jutland.

 With twin funnels and a lean profile, Hood was widely regarded as one of the finest-looking warships ever built.
 Hood was also the largest warship afloat when commissioned, and retained that distinction for the next 20 years.
 Hood’s size and powerful armament earned the nickname of “Mighty Hood” and the ship came to symbolise the might of the British Empire itself.